ShivamBhosale/100DaysOfCode/index.md

 ## Day 48 - Magic Methods
 Today I started a learning some advance python concepts and learned magic methods in python by following a playlist by neuralnine.

+## Day 49 - Decorators
+Today I practiced some functions using decorators in python as a part of advance learning concepts.